Investing In Dividends

 - Door # 5: Hire a money manager to try to do all of the above (in the name of diversification)

 - Door # 6: Begin a dividend investing strategy that pays the investor to own shares of profitable companies with high traditional valuations, with lower debt ratios, and which are confirmed leaders in their industries.
 With this strategy you actively require that every company you own is profitable every year, and in fact is increasing its earnings.
 You require they share their profits by paying steady dividends at predictable intervals in increasing amounts.
 If not, you trim the company from the portfolio at each quarterly rebalancing.
 You select companies paying a dividend yield—in relation to their share price—of 3% or higher.
 However, you do not choose any shares based on dividend yield alone.
 You require that the companies in your portfolio are those that increase those dividends every year, and have a documentable track record of doing so, for ten years or longer.

 If “Door number 6” appeals to you—we invite you to explore our professionally managed portfolios:

 - Both the Black Diamond and Blue Diamond Dividend Portfolios are comprised predominantly of domestic large cap stocks, with some focus on larger mid cap stocks that exhibit the required dividend performance and history.
-Small cap stocks are not a part of either portfolio.
 The Black Diamond Dividend portfolio holds a combination of individual stocks and ETFs.
 The Blue Diamond holds no individual stocks.
 It consists purely of ETFs and a small cash position.